harish-datla/TBMIL/computer_science/cloud/aws/well_architected_framework_game_industry_lens.md

        - If previously used code or components had an issue, replacing or fixing them must be a priority before they are used again.

 ### GAMEOPS02 - How do you structure your accounts for hosting your game environments?.

 * **GAMEOPS_BP03: Adopt a multi-account strategy to isolate different games and applications into their own accounts.**

-It's recommended to create separate AWS accounts for each game environment (dev, test, staging, prod), as well as for security, logging, and central shared services.
-This helps reduce resource contention and manage service quotas, especially as the game or team grows.
-AWS Organizations can manage this multi-account structure centrally, and AWS Control Tower simplifies setting up a secure, governed multi-account environment (landing zone).
-A hierarchical structure using Organizational Units (OUs) can group accounts by environment or studio, useful for managing multiple games.
-Redesigning the multi-account strategy after launch can be difficult.
+- Game architecture on AWS should use multiple accounts for better management.
+- These accounts should be logically organized to:
+    - Ensure proper isolation between environments.
+    - Reduce the blast radius in case of failures or security issues.
+    - Simplifies operations as the game infrastructure scales.

+- AWS accounts that host game infrastructure are typically grouped into following logical environments.
+    - **Game development environments(Dev)** are used by developers for developing the software and systems for the game.
+    - **Test or QA environments** are used for performing integration testing, manual quality assurance(QA), and any other automated testing that must be conducted.
+    - **Staging or pre-production environments** are used for hosting final built software so that load testing and smoke testing can be conducted prior to launching to production.
+    - **Live or production environments** are used for hosting the live software and infrastructure and serving production traffic from players.
+    - **Shared services or tools envrionments** provide access to common platforms, software and tools that are used by many different teams.
+For example, a self-hosted source control repository and game build farm might be hosted in a shared services account.
+    - **Security environments** are used for consoldating centralized logs and security technologies that are used by teams that focus on cloud security.

 *   **Organize infrastructure resources using resource tagging**.
 Proper tagging (e.g., owner, project, app, cost-center, environment, role) helps identify and group resources for operational support and cost tracking.
 Tagging policies can be enforced using AWS Config.
 *   **Manage game deployments**.
 Adopt strategies that minimize downtime and player impact. **Infrastructure as Code (IaC)** tools like AWS CloudFormation or Terraform are a best practice for managing infrastructure to reduce human errors and ensure consistency.
     *   **Rolling substitution** is a strategy to release updates without shutting down the game, requiring backward compatibility.
 Server instances are replaced incrementally, or a new Auto Scaling group handles new traffic.
 This can also be used for backend services like databases and caches if deployed for high availability.